Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 ## SQL

 ### Postgres
 I chose Postgres because it is a popular and what my course was taught in.
 I took a Udemy course to learn the Postgres SQL.
 I recommend it again this is paid but can be learned on Youtube or FCC.
-It is quite easy to pick up SQL if all above has been completed.
+It is easy to pick up SQL if all above has been completed.

 https://www.udemy.com/course/the-complete-sql-bootcamp/